Let Us Build a House Where All Are Welcome

 The land will continue to be owned by the Episcopal Diocese of Olympia and both buildings are under 100-year ground leases.
 There will be an income stream provided through the mixed-rate building but we surrendered half the land value on the site where the affordable housing building will be located.

-The two buildings passed Early Design Guidance in January 2022 and are now working their way through the Master Use permitting process.
+The two buildings passed Early Design Guidance in January 2022, a Design Review public meeting in May 2023, and are now working their way through the Master Use permitting process.
 St. Luke’s is working with its architect, Olson Kundig on design of the new church space.

 St. Luke’s and Edible Hope During Construction